kp924606/Corporate-_Identity_System_WCF/README.md

 - 1.May be you can look image or download pdf.
 Because it most clearly the easiest to understand

 ##Peripheral products
-- 1.We created web page for corporate. http://goo.gl/JSO6OI

-The web page can support any device any size.(Use Bootstrap)
+- 1.We created web page for corporate. http://goo.gl/JSO6OI .The web page can support any device any size.(Use Bootstrap), so if you are interested, you can scan to QRCode.

 ###Process Steps：